 - Baby length (28 to 38 inches)

-Are Airlines Bassinets Safe?
+Are Airline Bassinets Safe?

 Yes, airline bassinets are considered safe when used properly and in accordance with airline instructions.
 Most bassinets are securely attached to the aircraft wall and may include: